apache/druid/docs/operations/clean-metadata-store.md

 Compaction configuration records in the records in the `druid_config` table become eligible for deletion all segments for the datasource have been killed by the kill task.
 Automated cleanup for compaction configuration requires a [kill task](#kill-task).

 Compaction configuration cleanup uses the following configuration:
- - `druid.coordinator.kill.compaction.on`: When `True`, enables cleanup for compaction  configuration records.
+ - `druid.coordinator.kill.compaction.on`: When `true`, enables cleanup for compaction  configuration records.
  - `druid.coordinator.kill.compaction.period`: Defines the frequency in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations) for the cleanup job to check for and delete eligible compaction configuration records.
 Defaults to `P1D`.

 >If you already have an extremely large compaction configuration, you may not be able to delete compaction configuration due to size limits with the audit log.
 In this case you can set `druid.audit.manager.maxPayloadSizeBytes` and `druid.audit.manager.skipNullField` to avoid the auditing issue.
 See [Audit logging](../configuration/index.md#audit-logging).